dohyeongkim97/Dacon_May_23/README.md

 # Dacon_May_23
 - Dacon Project May 2023.
-Predictive model of flight delaying.

 - Model : XGB